tsedio/tsed/docs/docs/cache.md

 By default, Ts.ED uses the request VERB & URL (in an HTTP app) or cache key (for other Service and Provider) to associate cache records with your endpoints.
 Nevertheless, sometimes you might want to set up the generated key based on different factors, for example, using HTTP headers (e.g. Authorization to properly identify profile endpoints).

-There are two to do that.
-The first one, is to configure globally on the Server:
+There are two ways to do that.
+The first one is to configure it globally on the Server:

 ```typescript
 import {Configuration} from "@tsed/di";